 Aggressive Representation for Injured Firefighters Across Pennsylvania

 According to the Bureau of Labor Statistics (BLS), firefighters have one of the highest rates of injury and illness of all occupations.
-As of 2016, there were approximately 327,300 firefighters in the U.S., excluding volunteer firefighters.
+As of 2018, there were approximately 346,150 firefighters in the U.S., excluding volunteer firefighters.
 Many of these workers have long and physically-demanding workdays where they face a variety of on-the-job hazards, including exposure to flames and smoke, collapsing buildings and traffic accidents.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent Pennsylvania firefighters who were injured in the line of duty.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent Pennsylvania firefighters who were injured in the line of duty.

 Common Firefighter Injuries